Are you thinking of Growing Rhubarb?

 It is very hardy, frost resistant and appears in the garden in early spring.

-Rhubarb grows well in almost any garden, in fertile, partially shaded, well drained soil.
+Rhubarb grows well in almost any garden, in fertile, well drained soil.

 What are the climate conditions required to grow rhubarb?